 When things go wrong on a grand scale, often we direct our attention to the role of the Board.
 Debate exudes and often gets heated up and intensifies.
 This often happens when the Board spends more time looking in the rearview mirror and not enough scanning the road ahead.
 When this happens, governance suffers.

 Often, the Board of Directors spend a bulk of its time on quarterly reports, audit reviews, budgets, and compliance.
 However, with the change in the business environment, there is a greater need to redirect the Board’s attention on matters crucial to the future prosperity and direction of the business.
-This calls for the development of a dynamic Board with a long-term mindset capable of creating forward-looking agenda and activities that get sufficient time over a 12-month period.
+One of this is Strategy Development.
+Achieving this requires the development of a dynamic Board with a long-term mindset capable of creating forward-looking agenda and activities that get sufficient time over a 12-month period.

 The Changing Board Agenda

 The Board Agenda is changing.
 It is becoming more dynamic and it has increasingly highlighted forward-looking activities.
 Long-term economic, technological, and demographic trends are radically shaping the global economy.
 The second Industrial Revolution now requires the Board to shift focus.
-The Board is now challenged to focus on matters crucial to the future prosperity and direction of the business.
+The Board is now challenged to focus on matters crucial to achieving Operational Excellence and the future direction of the organization.
 Directors must devote more time to strategic and forward-looking aspects of the agenda.
 They must cease seeing the job as supporting the CEO, but instead, be strategic in making sure long-term goals are formulated and met.

 Having a forward-looking Board has now become every organization’s imperative.
 However, this can only be achieved if there is a solid foundation that is anchored on three guiding principles.
 Organizations must have the right Board Member, a clear definition of the Board’s role, and greater time commitment from members.
 At this time when a long-term mindset has come to a fore, these have become essential.